 We are all unique and original because of our very different journeys, thoughts, and styles.
 And what I’ve learned is that the way you look does not define you.

 Were You Judged For Being a White Girl With Dreads?

 Yes, but surprisingly only by other white girls.
 In the time I had dreadlocks I explored so much of the world and met so many people from so many different cultures.

 Yet the only people who ever judged/ shouted abuse were other white girls and only in my home country, England.

-Ah I was really avoiding this question but it did come up a few times when I asked my Instagram followers what they would like me to answer.
+Ah, I was avoiding this question but it did come up a few times when I asked my Instagram followers what they would like me to answer.
 I don’t want to offend anybody so please read this with an open mind, because that was how it was written.
-These are just my personal thoughts and opinions.
+These are just my thoughts and opinions.

 People have always got a problem with other people.
 Whether white girls are getting dreadlocks or black girls are straightening their beautiful natural afros.